pawamoy/website/about.md

 #### **NOTES**
 This man page is a perpetual work in progress.
-Expect some delays between `pawamoy` and its documentation updates.
+Expect some delays between `pawamoy` releases and its documentation updates.